global-input/global-input-react/README.md

-This is a [Global Input App](https://globalinput.co.uk) React Extension (GIA React Extension) for React device and web applications to implement mobile integrations within its application context, eliminating the need for developing separate mobile apps.
-It enables applications to have:
+This is an [Global Input App](https://globalinput.co.uk) extension (GIA React Extension) library to enable device and web applications, which are written in React JS, to have mobile input and control features.
+Some of the features you can get with the GIA extension:

  - [Mobile Authentication](https://globalinput.co.uk/global-input-app/mobile-authentication)
  - [Mobile Input & Control](https://globalinput.co.uk/global-input-app/mobile-input-control)